-Enable Reverb (this song only) Enable Reverb (Global)

-Reverb can be enabled/disabled globally for all songs, in which case the setting will still appear, but no reverb will be applied.
+Enable Reverb (Global) / Enable Reverb (this song only): Reverb can be enabled/disabled globally for all songs, in which case the setting will still appear, but no reverb will be applied.
 Or you can enable/disable the audio reverb for the current song only.
 This will save some CPU cycles if you are using a slower machine.